12Starlight/Complete-Git-Guide/under_hood/2_objects.md

 The new file or `Blob` was created ONLY in the Git repository, in the ".git/objects" folder.

 Our project folder "Git" is still empty, if this was all that we created (not counting hidden system .DS_Store file and .git folder).

-Git creates files and folders based on the hash of the input.

 &nbsp;